Identifiability of linear compartmental models: the singular locus: Discussion

 \subsection{Acknowledgements}

 This project began at a SQuaRE (Structured Quartet Research Ensemble) at AIM, and the authors thank AIM for providing financial support and an excellent working environment.
-The authors thank Luis Garc\'{\i}a Puente and Heather Harrington for their insights and feedback throughout the course of this project.
+The authors thank Luis Garc\'{\i}a Puente and Heather Harrington for their insights and feedback throughout the course of this project, and acknowledge a referee for helpful comments.
 EG was supported by the NSF (DMS-1620109).
-NM was partially supported by the Clare Boothe Luce Program from the Luce Foundation.
+NM was partially supported by the Clare Boothe Luce Program from the Henry Luce Foundation and by the NSF (DMS-1853525).
 AS was supported by the NSF (DMS-1312473/1513364).
 Molly Hoch, Mark Sweeney, and Hwai-Ray Tung posed Conjecture~\ref{conj:tree} as a result of research conducted in the NSF-funded REU in the Department of Mathematics at Texas A\&M University (DMS-1460766), in which AS served as mentor.